theNorstroem/precompiled-furo-web-components/README.md

 ## What is inside

 For seamless integration into the Furo environment, we have slightly extended some UI5 components.
-> All not listed components can be obtained directly from SAP via the NPM packages.
+> All not listed components can be obtained directly from SAP

 ### Elements
 - [furo-ui5-data-text-input](https://components.furo.pro/?t=FuroUi5DataTextInput) a text input component